 How an Angel SPV works

 The structure is straightforward.
-A new Singapore private limited company - the SPV - is incorporated for the specific purpose of holding shares in the operating company on behalf of the angel investors.
+An SPV is used for the specific purpose of holding shares in the operating company on behalf of angel investors.
 Each angel investor subscribes for shares in the SPV rather than in the operating company directly.
 The SPV then subscribes for shares in the operating company, using the capital it has collected from its own shareholders.

 The mechanics of a typical Angel SPV establishment:

 - Subscription by angels.
-Each angel investor subscribes for shares in the SPV at an agreed price per share, wiring funds to the SPV's bank account.
+Each angel investor subscribes for shares in the SPV at an agreed price per share.
 The SPV's cap table reflects the angels' relative ownership in proportion to their investment amounts.

 - Investment into the operating company.
 Once the SPV has collected capital from all participating angels, it subscribes for shares in the operating company in a single transaction.
 The operating company issues one block of shares to the SPV.

 - Governance documentation.
-A shareholders' agreement for the SPV governs decision-making amongst the angel investors - including how the SPV will vote its shares in the operating company, how distributions are handled if the operating company pays dividends or exits, and what happens to the SPV shares if an individual angel wishes to transfer their position.
+Constitutional documentation for the SPV governs decision-making amongst the angel investors, including how the SPV will vote its shares in the operating company, how distributions are handled if the operating company pays dividends or exits, and what happens to the SPV shares if an individual angel wishes to transfer their position.

 - Ongoing administration.
 The SPV is a live company and must meet its ACRA filing obligations: annual returns, corporate secretarial records, and any required financial statements.
 As a special-purpose vehicle with no trading activity, its ongoing compliance burden is modest.